mk-fg/fgtk/README.md

 location, or even localhost - should give (hopefully) any possible gibberish permutation that openssh (or something else) may decide to throw at you.

+##### rrd-sensors-logger

+Daemon script to grab data from whatever sensors and log it all via rrdtool.

+Self-contained, configurable, integrates with systemd (Type=notify, watchdog), has commands to easily produce graphs from this data and print last values.

+Auto-generates rrd schema from config (and filename from that), inits db, checks for time jumps and aborts if necessary (rrdtool can't handle these, and they are common on arm boards), cleans up after itself.

+Same things can be done by using rrdtool directly, but it requires a ton of typing for graph options and such, while this script auto-generates it all for you, and is designed to be "hands-off" kind of easy.

+Using it to keep track of SoC sensor readings on boards like RPi (to see if maybe it's time to cram a heatsink on top of one or something).

 ### Desktop